leukemia-kispi/HiChIP-Analysis/HiChIP.md

 - Trim adapters and short reads in a Trim_Galore conda environment
 - Initiate DovetailHiChIP conda environment and fuse Trimmed replicate reads for alignment
 - QC stats and plot by comparing to provided TCF3::HLF ChIPseq
-- Generate bigwig fiels for IGV browsing
+- Generate bigwig files for IGV browsing
-- Call 1D peaks with MACS2 in MACS2 conda environment

 **Good Practice**
 It is also recommended to run the script TCF3_HiChIP_singleRep.sh.
 This one omits the fuse step and aligns each replicate seperatly.
 Comparing these output to the fused data outputs can ensure higher confidence in the called interactions from running FitHiChIP.